thepirat000/Tuner/README.md

 #### Play a song

 Format: play SongIndex[,Iterations[,Speed[,Variation]]]
+Being:
-Being: SongIndex=The song index to play
+	- SongIndex=The song index to play
-	   Iterations=Times to repeat the song (default is 1) Speed=(optional) Speed to play at (1 is normal speed, 2 is double speed, 0.5 is half speed) (default is 1) Variation=(optional) number
+	- Iterations=Times to repeat the song (default is 1)
+	- Speed=(optional) Speed to play at (1 is normal speed, 2 is double speed, 0.5 is half speed) (default is 1)
+	- Variation=(optional) number:
 		- > 0: randomize the steps order with the given number as seed.
 		- = 0: pseudo randomize steps
 		- < 0: no randomizing (default)

 Examples: